 — Graham blends two aspects of startups.
 First, you better work on ideas that nobody wants to work on because they are difficult problems.
 And second, in order to build a company, you have to do the dirty work.
 You’ll not build a company by merely creating a good product, you have to talk to users, sell, and do other apparently less interesting works.

 — Charlie Songhurst calls this the ‘boring and complex framework’.
 In an episode of Invest Like the Best episode, Songhurst said:

 “I'll go for, if you pick two axes, one co-axis is boredom and the other is complexity.
 You want highly boring and highly complex.
 Because everything in the universe is a supply and demand curve, and you just get insufficient supply of entrepreneurs in the highly boring but highly complex space.
 And therefore you get an elevated return.
 So if you go to the quadrants, you've sort of got the whole simple side, boring and simple, and complex and simple.
 It's just too hard to get differentiation without enough complexity.
 That's when you get commoditization.
 If you go for interesting and complex, you get brilliant entrepreneurs.
 This is the problem with Space Tech as an area of innovation.
 Every single person involved with space is basically a brilliant genius who's passionate about their work and loves it.
 On the other hand, if you hang out in audit software, accounting software, just sitting in an area that's complex, but no one wants to boast they do it at a dinner party.
 And what might call the sort of spiritual reward of the industry are lower, and therefore you just get less entrepreneurs.
 Therefore, the chance of having entrepreneurs succeeding is significantly higher.”

-To that end, if you’re building a company listen to Hamming and often ask yourself the difficult questions: what are the most important problems in my field?
+To that end, if you’re building a company listen to Hamming and often ask yourself the difficult questions: What are the most important problems in my field?
 Are we working on important problems in our field?
-Take regular thinking time and make yourself uncomfortable and reflect.
+Take regular thinking time, make yourself uncomfortable, and reflect.